conflux-fans/TokenBatchSender/README.md

 ```
 Address of ERC1820 on Conflux is different from that of Ethereum.

+`DMDToken.sol` and `GLDToken.sol` are ERC777 sample contracts used for testing.`GLD20.sol` is a sample ERC20 contract.

 After that, run
 ``` bash
 // truffle or cfxtruffle is required